-Radio On-Air Personality Camera Operator Television Lighting Tech Board Operator Other Entry Level Positions
+Radio On-Air Personality Camera Operator Television Lighting Tech Board Operator Other Entry Level Positions Social Media Manager

 The program is ideal for students already holding four-year degrees who wish to take the Radio/Television Program, but for whom an Associate Degree is not of utmost importance.
 All courses offered in this program are also found in the Associate Degree at ICB.
 The Diploma Program is designed for the individual who is not interested in pursuing the management, programming, or advanced levels of broadcasting.
-The Diploma Program is thirty-six (36) semester credit hours.
+The Diploma Program is thirty-eight (38) semester credit hours.
 The program requires three (3) fifteen-week semesters to complete.
 Classes are offered in both the day and evening.

 The length of time normally required to complete this program is (45) forty five weeks.
-The maximum size is (28) twenty eight students, while the average class size is (15) fifteen students.
+The maximum number of students for each session of the program (day and night) is twenty-eight (28) students, while the average class size is fifteen (15) students.